 Finally, if your body isn’t producing enough nitric oxide to meet your needs, you can increase production using exogenous nitric oxide in the form of supplements.

-Increasing nitric oxide can improve your workouts dramatically.
+1Nitric oxide can improve exercise recovery, endurance and intensity.
 The number one reason why people take nitric oxide enhancing supplements is to improve their workout quality.

 A number of studies have found that increasing nitric oxide can improve oxygen and nutrient delivery to the muscles, recovery from exercise, and tolerance to exercise intensity (8).